-The Tsai Performance Center defines the ideal performance space for concerts, theatrical and dance presentations, lectures, film programs, and conferences.
+The Tsai Performance Center defines the ideal performance space for concerts, theatrical and dance presentations, lectures, and conferences.
 Situated at the heart of the Boston University campus, the Tsai Performance Center radiates simple warmth and elegance, yet it features fully supported sound and lighting systems to meet the most complex demands.
 The 41ˈ x 31ˈ proscenium stage offers excellent sight lines for all 515 seats in the house.

 Completed in 1989, the Tsai Performance Center was renovated from the former Hayden Hall.
 It is now part of Events & Conferences, the Boston University department that plans and coordinates programming on campus for both internal departments and external clients.